Admissions Officer (MACS)

 Watch a video

-Visit our YouTube channel to see videos from our students and graduates, as well as an example of a lecture in Life Insurance Mathematics.
+Visit our YouTube channel to watch short videos from our students and graduates, and see an example of a lecture at Heriot-Watt.

 Course contentDetailed course guide